SmartWheelchair/wheelchair_navigation/Voice_Input_Recognition/README.md

 Ctr + Shift + n
 ```

-In one of the terminals, run:
+In one of the terminals, run the following:
 Make sure to be in the directory: */desktop/ros/scripts*
 ```
 roscore